choishingwan/PRSice/docs/step_by_step.md

 # Clumping
 By default, PRSice will perform Clumping to remove SNPs that are in LD with each other.
 Similar to PLINK, the r^2^ values computed by PRSice are based on maximum likelihood haplotype frequency estimates.
-The pearson correlation r^2^ calculation is also supported and can be specified by using `--pearson`.

 Both cases and controls are included in the LD calculation.
 Alternatively, a combination of `--ld` and `--ld-keep`/`-ld-remove` can be used to restrict LD calculation in control samples.